GSA-TTS/10x-website/news/language-access-findings.md

 None of the Mandarin participants, for example, knew what the globe icon meant.
 95% of the Spanish-language participants did not interpret the globe as a link to Spanish content.
 Some believed it meant “countries” or “network.”
 Symbols commonly used to represent language selection are understood differently across cultures.

->“It might be a link to the web or Google Translate, but I really don’t know what it is.
-My old mobile phone doesn’t always show graphics from a website.” <br/>— Spanish-language testing participant
+>“It might be a link to the web or Google Translate, but I really don't know what it is.
+My old mobile phone doesn't always show graphics from a website.” <br/>— Spanish-language testing participant

 One user pointed out another problem with relying solely on an icon:

->“There’s another problem: If it’s in text form, I can use a translator to translate it.
-But I don’t know how to translate this icon.” <br/>— A Mandarin-language testing participant
+>“There's another problem: If it's in text form, I can use a translator to translate it.
+But I don't know how to translate this icon.” <br/>— A Mandarin-language testing participant

 That said, test participants agreed that **an icon made the button more noticeable**, and often recommended it be paired with the word “Languages.”

 ### Animated language selector

 Most participants found that an animated language selector was significantly more noticeable than a static one, but many found it distracting.
-Some didn’t understand what behavior to expect from it.
+Some didn't understand what behavior to expect from it.
 For example, some felt they had to “wait for their language to come around again,” and then click on it.

 >“That button really caught my attention.
 It was the first thing I noticed.
 I just wonder what happens when I miss clicking on the Spanish link?” <br/>— Spanish-language test participant